Burbano-Lab/wheat-clonal-linage/04_Phylogenetic_Analyses.md

 ```

 ## Maximum-Likelihood (ML) phylogeny
-We converted the VCF file into a pseudo-fasta format to have whole-genome concatenated SNPs per isoalte as a suitable input for the phylogenetic analyses.
+We converted the VCF file into a pseudo-fasta format to have whole-genome concatenated SNPs per isolate as a suitable input for the phylogenetic analyses.

 ```bash
 plink --allow-extra-chr --vcf B71clust_PY0925clust.snps.filtered.fullinfo.vcf.gz \